 We do not have snowcat backup skiing.
 Our focus is on basing you in the best possible location to get out heli skiing, which is why you come to Alaska (to heli ski!).
 We can always head over to a local Ski Area if needed.

 I don’t know if I have heard of Silverton Mountain Guides is this new?

-This will be the 9th season heli skiing in AK, but until recently the trips were “invite only” as you had to know someone to get a space on the trip.
+This will be the 8th season in AK, but until recently the trips were “invite only” as you had to know someone to get a space on the trip.
 This concept allowed for the best possible matching of the groups, which opened up a host of new opportunities.
 Exploration throughout Alaska occurred for the following years.
 The Silverton Mountain Guides terrain options, location, two guides per group difference, and other aspects of the business were so popular we decided to open up the invitation to anyone who is a good fit for the trip.